Repeated measures analysis

 • cannot remove interaction with time

-• so look at univariate (better, especially if adjusted for sphericity) tests of main effects in this model
+• so look at univariate (or adjusted for sphericity) tests of main effects in model with non-significant interaction

 Next

-• But data frame has several observations per line (“wide format”):
+• but dataframe has several observations per line (“wide”).

 • Plotting works with data in “long format”: one response per line.